...

 1. Petitioning the Court: The process usually begins with someone, often a family member or concerned party, filing a petition with the Texas probate court.
 This petition outlines the reasons why guardianship is necessary and who the proposed guardian is.

-2. Assessment of Incapacity: The court will then assess the alleged incapacitated person’s mental and physical capacity through medical evaluations, psychological assessments, and other relevant evidence.
-This assessment is essential to determine the extent of the individual’s incapacity and whether guardianship is warranted.
+2. Assessment of Incapacity: The court will then assess the alleged incapacitated person’s mental and physical capacity.
+Medical evaluations, psychological assessments, and other relevant evidence provide the necessary information for this process.
+These assessments are crucial for determining the individual’s level of incapacity and deciding whether guardianship is necessary.

 3. Types of Guardianship: Texas recognizes two main types of guardianship: